 Issues presented by Alaska Mobility Coalition to the State of Alaska:

-- Support Human Services Transportation Grant Program: We support capital funding for the Human Services Transportation Grant program–for FY 24, this means $300 K in Alaska Mental Health Trust Authority funding, matched with $1 million in state general funds, primarily to support the transit needs of the Alaska Mental Health Board (AMHB) beneficiaries.
+- Support Human Services Transportation Grant Program: We support capital funding for the Human Services Transportation Grant program–for FY 23, this means $250 K in Alaska Mental Health Trust Authority funding, matched with $1 million in state general funds, primarily to support the transit needs of the Alaska Mental Health Trust beneficiaries.
 AMC is working with the Trust to make it easier for grantees to apply for these flexible transportation funds.

 - Put Transit in Statute: The Department of Transportation and Public Facilities (DOT) has many responsibilities in its enabling statute, but none deal directly with public and community transportation.
 It is time that public and community transportation be specified and that DOT then includes public and community transport in all their reporting and plan development documents.

-- Explore Semi-Annual Public and Community Transportation Conference: DOT has not held a statewide conference for public and community transportation providers for six years.
+- Explore Semi-Annual Public and Community Transportation Conference: DOT has not held a statewide conference for public and community transportation providers for seven years.
 It is time to bring back at least a bi-annual (every two years) training and networking conference in the State.
-AMC stands ready to help organize and run as they did a half dozen years ago.
+AMC stands ready to help organize and run as they did years ago.